 - 1. For the current change underway, describe the business, customer or competitor issues that you believe have created a need for change.
 Why do you think a GDI strategy is happening here? - 2.
 What factors affect your desire to change?
 Would you consider yourself in favor of the change, neutral toward the change or opposed to the change?
-Do you support a GDI strategy? - 3.
+Do you support a GDI plan? - 3.
 List the skills and knowledge that you believe are necessary to support the change.
 On a scale of 1 to 5, where would you rate your current training on these skills and knowledge areas?
 Do you have the training you need to implement it successfully? - 4.
 Considering these skills and knowledge areas in your day-to-day work, how would you rate your ability to implement the changes?
 Are you having any difficulty implementing this GDI training?
 If yes, in what areas? - 5.
 Is there adequate reinforcement and support for the change going forward?
-In what areas can we provide additional support or reinforcement?
+In what areas can management provide additional support or reinforcement?
 Are you getting the support you need?

-Answers to these questions is highly valuable information.
+Answers to these questions provide highly valuable information.
 It will provide insights into people's views on the issue, their capacity to meet the expected new normal, and where there is need for support.
-With that information tucked under your hat, you are now able to strengthen and inform the leadership and HR strategies to roll out the GDI strategy with less resistance.
+With that information in hand, you are now able to strengthen and inform the leadership and HR strategies to roll out the GDI plan with less resistance.

-As that is underway, the VP Communications can begin tying company objectives to communication objectives, ensuring all executives are working collaboratively on their various aspects to GDI implementation.
-This united, senior executive approach initiates the beginning of any resistance being minimized.
+As that is underway, the VP Communications can begin tying company objectives to communications objectives, ensuring all executives are working collaboratively on their various aspects to GDI implementation.
+This united and coordinated senior executive approach initiates the process for reducing any resistance.

-Tie Company Objectives to Communication Objectives
+Tie Company Objectives to Communications Objectives